leonhard-s/auraxium/docs/usage/basic/rest.rst

 The :class:`auraxium.Client` class exposes several methods used to access the REST API data, like :meth:`~auraxium.Client.get()`, used to return a single match, or :meth:`~auraxium.Client.find()`, used to return a list of matching entries.

 It also provides some utility methods, like :meth:`~auraxium.Client.get_by_id()` and :meth:`~auraxium.Client.get_by_name()`.
-They behave much like the more general :meth:`~auraxium.Client.get()` but are cached to provide better performance for common lookups.
+They behave much like the more general :meth:`~auraxium.Client.get()` but are generally preferrably for performance as they use an internal TLRU cache to keep recently used objects in local storage.

-This means that repeatedly accessing an object through :meth:`~auraxium.Client.get_by_id()` will only generate network traffic once, after which it is retrieved from cache.
+This means that repeatedly accessing an object through :meth:`~auraxium.Client.get_by_id()` will only generate network traffic once, after which it is retrieved from cache:

-Here is an example script that prints various character properties:

 .. code-block:: python3